Coronavirus digest: Don't ignore climate during pandemic, Steinmeier warns | DW | 25.10.2020

 Germany's president said that while COVID-19 deserves society's full attention, it's important to not forget "humanity's other great challenges."
 Meanwhile, cases in Europe continue to surge.
 Follow DW for the latest.

-German President Frank-Walter Steinmeier said Sunday that the ongoing coronavirus pandemic should not stop the world from losing sight of the long-term future.
+Frank-Walter Steinmeier, president of Germany, said Sunday that the ongoing coronavirus pandemic should not stop the world from losing sight of the long-term future.
 In a speech during the ceremony for the German Environment Award, Steinmeier acknowledged that the fight against COVID-19 demanded society's complete focus at the moment, but he vowed the virus "will not take our future from us."

 People should not forget about "humanity's other great challenges," such as protecting resources and the environment, he said.
 Climate change, stressed Steinmeier, is not taking a break during the pandemic.

 The German president delivered his remarks via video for the award ceremony that was taking place mostly digitally this year.
-Steinmeier himself is still in quarantine after one of his bodyguards tested positive for COVID-19.
+Steinmeier himself is still in quarantine after one of his bodyguards tested positive for COVID-19 earlier this month.

-This year's German Environment Award was given to climate expert Ottmar Edenhofer, director of the Potsdam Institute for Climate Impact Research (PIK).
+This year's German Environment Award was given to climate expert Ottmar Edenhofer, director of the Potsdam Institute for Climate Impact Research.

 The ceremony comes as Germany registered 11,176 new coronavirus infections, down from 11,714 the day before.
 The country also reported 29 new deaths.